-Sure, plentiful seeds are a deduction.
+Its large number of seeds can be a minus point.
 Nevertheless, don’t let those tiny seeds prevent you from enjoying this delicious guava.
 The sweet flesh offers top-notch quality.
-Like its brothers, it’s best to consume a Red Indian fresh out of hand.
+It’s best to consume a Red Indian fresh out of hand.

 Yet you can make it into drinks or other dishes.
 Likewise, the leaves and bark are useful in many ailment treatments.
 At a relative height of 8 to 12 feet, Red Indian trees can be utilized as ornamental plants.
 The golden guavas will add pops of color to your tropical garden.

 Other Types of Guava That You May Have Not Heard About